Aliases for MAP2K4 Gene

 GeneCards Summary for MAP2K4 Gene

 MAP2K4 (Mitogen-Activated Protein Kinase Kinase 4) is a Protein Coding gene.
-Diseases associated with MAP2K4 include Ovarian Serous Carcinoma.
-Among its related pathways are Activated TLR4 signalling and Interleukin-1 signaling.
+Diseases associated with MAP2K4 include Ovarian Serous Carcinoma and Cerebral Cavernous Malformations-2.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and TRAF Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP2K6.

 UniProtKB/Swiss-Prot for MAP2K4 Gene